How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 Always frequently service your heater

-This might sound like an obvious thing, but you would be surprised at how many people forget to maintain their kerosene heaters.
+This might sound obvious, but you would be surprised how many people forget to maintain their kerosene heaters.

-If there’s any kind of leaking or error, you’ll quickly notice it and fix it before it can cause any serious damage.
+If there’s any kind of leaking or error, you’ll quickly notice and fix it before it can cause severe damage.

-The reason why you should maintain it regularly is that kerosene heaters emit more carbon monoxide than any other type of heater.
+You should maintain it regularly because kerosene heaters emit more carbon monoxide than any other type of heater.

 My advice is to service it every 4-6 months.